Step One: ToolsBasic tools you will need to install your new slings.

 Push Down from the top and Pull Out from the bottom.
 It may help to have a partner for this move.

 Use a cloth tape to get us your length.
-Start from the top, at the very end of the metal frame, and follow the contour of your furniture's side rail, to the bottom end of the metal frame
+Start from the top, at the very end of the metal frame, and follow the contour of your furniture's side rail, to the bottom end of the metal frame.
+Do not include end-caps.

 Make sure your measure tape does not slip !!

-If you need to, secure the measure tape down at the top and middle of the frame with blue paint tape or similar.
+If you need to, secure the measure tape down at the top and middle of the frame with blue painters tape or similar.

 THIS NEXT PART IS VERY IMPORTANT